joelpurra/uvcc/README.md

   - `v4l2-ctl --list-ctrls`
   - See for example the article [Manual USB camera settings in Linux ](http://kurokesu.com/main/2016/01/16/manual-usb-camera-settings-in-linux/).
-- Make available webcam controls dynamic for the actual webcam targeted/used, as there might be more/fewer/other controls on different cameras.
+- Make available camera controls dynamic for the actual camera targeted/used, as there might be more/fewer/other controls on different cameras.
 Currently controls target [Logitech C920 HD Pro Webcam](https://www.logitech.com/en-us/product/hd-pro-webcam-c920), as per comments in [uvc-control](https://github.com/makenai/node-uvc-control), although most should also apply to other UVC cameras.